 Affiliate Disclaimer: This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 See full Affiliate Disclosure here.

-Where To See Sea Turtles In Puerto Rico – Complete Guide
+Where To See Sea Turtles In Puerto Rico – 2024 Guide

 Best Places To See Sea Turtles In Puerto Rico

-For the best chance of seeing a sea turtle, head to one of the turtle beaches in the list below.
+For the best chance of seeing a turtle in Puerto Rico, head to one of the turtle beaches in the list below:

-Culebra Island is a small island that is located just off the east coast of Puerto Rico mainland.
-It’s easy to get to from Fajardo.
+Culebra Island is a small island that is located just off the east coast of the Puerto Rico mainland.
+You can get there from Fajardo.

-The best place to see sea turtles on this island is at Tamarindo Beach on the west side of the island.
+I found that the best place to see sea turtles on this island is at Tamarindo Beach which you’ll find on the western side.

 This turtle beach in Puerto Rico is well known for its crystal clear waters and coral reefs that are filled with an abundance of interesting marine life including tropical fish, sea turtles and rays.